 Star Wars: The Clone Wars

-Sadly Genndy Tartakovsky’s phenomenal 2D Clone Wars series is nowhere to be found on Disney+, but the CGI follow-up is still well worth a watch - as is the follow-up Star Wars Rebels.
-Over six seasons the show dug deep into the galaxy’s grandest conflict, and almost makes up for the prequels on its own.
-Plus, Disney Plus has an exclusive seventh and final season to give the story the finale it deserves.
+Sadly Genndy Tartakovsky’s phenomenal 2D Clone Wars series is nowhere to be found on Disney+, but the CGI follow-up is well worth a watch - as are the sequel series Star Wars Rebels and Star Wars Resistance.
+Over seven seasons the show dug deep into the galaxy’s grandest conflict, and almost makes up for the prequels on its own.

 Here’s a throwback if you’ve ever known one.
 Recess features a bunch of six misfits - Vince, Spinelli, Mikey, T.J., Gretchen, and Gus - as they navigate their short adventures during the breaks in Third Street Elementary School, Arkansas.
 Each character is a complete US school stereotype, but that doesn't spoil what is a classic cartoon.